TomHennen/Concordance/README.md

 The program does consider numbers to be words.

-Apart from ', the program removes all punctuation.
+Apart from ', the program removes all punctuation and unprintable characters.

+The program does not currently support Unicode.